 Most of the food came from our backyard: the beans and corn from the fields, tomatoes from my grandmother’s garden behind the kitchen, eggs from the chicken pen and baskets of blackberries and pecans gathered by my small cousins and me.

-I studied nutrition and culinary arts while living in ashrams and practicing pranayama; I traveled with famous musicians while writing my first books on food and nutrition; I started and sold companies while researching the psychology of eating; I appeared on nationally televised cooking shows and taught nutrition classes around the country while getting professionally certified in five different body-mind therapies.
-I walked on fire, did dozens of sweat lodges and sat for hundreds of hours in silent retreats, while trying to heal my own troubled relationship with food.
+Through the fabric of my learning was woven a thread of spirituality and a spirit of adventure.
+I got degrees in nutrition and culinary arts while living in ashrams and teaching yoga.
+I traveled with famous musicians while writing my first books on food and health.
+I started and sold food companies while researching the psychology of eating.
+I appeared on nationally televised cooking shows and taught nutrition classes around the country while getting professionally certified in five different body-mind therapies.
+I walked on fire, did dozens of sweat lodges, sat for hundreds of hours in silent retreats, and earned my second-degree black belt in ninjutsu.